Ethics03/nevblog/content/post/Dynamo.md

 I personally have a problem sitting for long hours when I'm working.

-I like to give breaks to myself instead of solving a bit problem for 2 hours straight up.
+I like to give breaks to myself instead of solving a big problem for 2 hours straight up.

 Well I had this project idea -> Named it Dynamo (because idk Dynamic Programming-like idea or something)